bgressier/schema-inspector/README.md

 * **type**: function, array of functions.
 * **usable on**: any.

-Custom checker =). "exec" functions take two three parameter (schema, post [, callback]), and must return the new value.
+Custom checker =). "exec" functions take two/three parameter (schema, post [, callback]), and must return the new value.
 To report an sanitization, use `this.report([message])`.
 Very useful to make some custom sanitization.